etcd-io/website/content/en/blog/2026/sep-21-patch-release.md

 draft: true
 ---

 SIG-etcd is preparing patch updates for all three supported release branches.
-These releases update dependencies, correct `etcdctl endpoint status` output, and improve version detection in v3.7.
+These releases update dependencies, fix a file-handle leak during file cleanup, correct `etcdctl endpoint status` output, and improve version detection in v3.7.
 Users on v3.5, v3.6, and v3.7 should update at the next scheduled maintenance window after the releases become available.

 Obtain the updates here: